arjenbos/ha_alpha_home/README.md

 # Alpha Innotec Home Assistant integration
-A custom Home Assistant integration for Alpha Innotec heatpumps.
+A custom Home Assistant integration for Alpha Innotec heat pumps.

 ## Pre-install
 1. Create a user for Home Assistant in the control box.
 It's **not recommended** to use a shared user.